 We know journalism matters.
 It’s the lifeblood of democracy.
 That’s why under this new model, profits are reinvested into investigative and public interest journalism through the Scoop Foundation.

-Open access and listed as an Accredited Organisation for all staff, from all of your internet connected devices both inside your building and on the move (e.g. via a mobile network) with no special passwords or logins required.
+Open access and listed as a ScoopPro organisation for all staff, from all of your internet connected devices both inside your building and on the move (e.g. via a mobile network) with no special passwords or logins required.

-A reliable and authoritative information source with ‘human curation’ which ensures complete clarity and transparency - and there is no ‘spin factor’.
+A reliable and authoritative information source with ‘human curation’ which ensures complete clarity and transparency - and no ‘spin factor’.

 Scoop content may be circulated within the organisation, copied, used for internal reports, downloaded, or stored on the organisation’s computers for the duration of the licence.